kai687/sphinxawesome-theme/docs/how-to/load.md

 ---
 html_theme:
   description: |
-    Learn about the different ways to add the Awesome Theme to your Sphinx project.
+    Learn how to add the Awesome Theme to your Sphinx documentation.
 ---

 (sec:load)=